Christmas music: Australia

 Some homegrown Christmas songs have become popular.
 William G. James' six sets of Australian Christmas Carols, with words by John Wheeler, include "The Three Drovers", "The Silver Stars are in the Sky", "Christmas Day", "Carol of the Birds" and others.
-"Light-hearted Australian Christmas songs" have become "an essential part of the Australian Christmas experience."
 Rolf Harris' "Six White Boomers", Colin Buchanan's "Aussie Jingle Bells", and the "Australian Twelve Days of Christmas", proudly proclaim the differing traditions Down Under.
 A verse from "Aussie Jingle Bells" makes the point: